ros2/rosbag2/README.md

     - `error_string`: empty on success, otherwise describes the failure.
 * `~/split_bagfile [rosbag2_interfaces/srv/SplitBagfile]`
   * Triggers a split to a new file, either immediately or scheduled based on mode and time.
+    Recorder-triggered splits use the same non-blocking asynchronous split path as automatic recorder splitting.
   * Split modes:
     - **Node time**: split by the recorder node clock; executes immediately if `split_time` is unset or in the past, or is scheduled in the future via the task runner.